abhiverse01/the-coders-handbook/Becoming an Expert Coder/D. Software Development Practices.md

 - **GitHub:**
   - GitHub is a web-based platform that uses Git for version control.
 It provides a collaborative environment for developers, including features like pull requests, issues, code review, and project management tools.
   - **Using GitHub:**
-    - **Forking:** You can fork a repository, creating your own copy of it on GitHub.
+    - **Forking:** You can fork a repository, creating your copy of it on GitHub.
 This is useful for contributing to open-source projects.
     - **Pull Requests:** You can submit a pull request to propose changes to a project.
 The project maintainers can review your changes, discuss them, and decide whether to merge them.
     - **Issues:** GitHub Issues allow you to track bugs, suggest features, and manage tasks.